mozilla/iacomus-alerts/README.md

 ## Usage

-Run `run.sh` to launch the detector.
+Run `lein run` to launch the detector.